liandrea4/liandrea4.github.io/knit/speckled_space_socks.md

 My first toe up sock so I needed to start with my (very cheap, low quality) 29" circular needle before switching to my fancy Chiaogoo 9" circular.
 I followed Judy's Magic Cast On per [this video](https://www.youtube.com/watch?v=1pmxRDZ-cwo) instead of the tutorial that was linked in the pattern.

 I started with the medium size (64st around) because all the socks I've knit so far are 64st around.
 But then it was too big so I frogged and did the small size instead.
 I didn't frog to the beginning so I still have the medium size (14st each) cast on instead of the small size (12st each) cast on.
+I used [Jeny's Surprisingly Stretchy Bind-off](https://www.youtube.com/watch?v=ol8aZ7z_ISs) to bind off.

 ## Timeline